-Teachers should keep a log of the behaviour of children recognised to be a problem.
+Teachers should keep a log of the behaviour of children if they find their behaviours to be disrupting learning and the environment.
 This can be kept using SIMS, CPOMS or a paper log.
-If difficulties persist, in spite of sanctions, the child's parents will be informed and a meeting arranged.
+If difficulties persist, despite sanctions, the child's parents will be informed, and a meeting arranged.